xtclang/xtc-app-template/README.md

 You can use source sets just like with the Java plugin.
 You can add other source set folders folders, with custom names, resource folders, and configure the `xtcCompile` and `xtcRun` build DSL sections to do anything  that is possible to tell the existing `xcc` and `xec` launchers.

-#### Footnotes

- * *Incredibly, you need a GitHub username and personal access token with read privileges to access files in the GitHub package repositories.
-Curl:ing anything from any public source code is fine, but reading public packages are apparently extremely problematic.
-There existed a ~5 year old thread with a three digitl number of user comments requesting to be able to download packages without credentials, but it was ignore.
-About a week ago, GitHub just deleted the thread, so it can be assumed that this is not something they intend to find, for unknown reasons.
-We do have credentials for gradlePluginPortal() and mavenCentral() and we will make our releases available there ASAP, as soon as the Gradle/Maven XTC plugin has been merged into master.)"*